Capture with Retina CLI

 Selecting a Target

 The target indicates where the packet capture will be performed.
-There are three choices available.
-These are the --node-selectors, --node-names and pod-selectors & namespace-selectors pairs.
+This can be set via the following flags:

 Note that Node Selectors are not compatible with Pod Selectors & Namespace Selectors pairs and the capture will not go through if all are populated.